talhaasan/Talhaasan/README.md

 - 🔭 I’m currently working on [adesso Turkey](https://www.adesso.com.tr/) as a DevOps and Cloud Engineer.

 - 🌱 I’m currently learning DevOps, Cloud and Machine Learning.
-My dev.to account is https://dev.to/talhaasan and my medium accaount is https://medium.com/@talhaasan.
+My dev.to account is https://dev.to/talhaasan and my medium account is https://medium.com/@talhaasan.

 - 📫 How to reach me **talha.asan@outlook.com**